THE LAST YEARS OF WALTER BUTLER JUNIOR OF MUNPHIN’S LIFE

 Begs answer (etc.)

-The suit dated 23 October 1722 reveals the
+The suit dated 23 October 1722 refers to the

 fate of Walter Senior’s remaining properties following his death:[x]